 Beach lovers: Lie back on Cayo Coco’s pristine white sands and soak up the hot Caribbean sunshine.

-Nature fans: Swim with wild dolphins and see pink flamingos in their natural habitat.
+Nature fans: Spot wild dolphins and see pink flamingos in their natural habitat.

 Active types: Go horse-riding on the beach and dive into the ocean to discover the tropical coral reefs.

-Local time: Cayo Coco is 5 hours behind GM/UK time
+Local time: Cayo Coco is 5 hours behind GMT/UK time.

 By bus: Take the cheap hop on/hop off bus around the island, which stops at most of the hotels in Cayo Coco and neighbouring Cayo Guillermo.